 6. Sustainable Travel Checklist

-In 2025, Thinking about the Environment when you travel is super important.
-When you’re packing for your trips, make sure to bring items that you can reuse many times.
+In 2025, thinking about the environment when you travel is super important.
+When you pack for your trips, bring items you can reuse many times.
 A few examples are water bottles, straws, and shopping bags.
 By bringing these things, you can avoid using disposable items that end up as waste.

-When you are choosing places to stay and ways to get around, look for businesses and companies that care about the earth.
-Many hotels and tour companies are working hard to conserve water, save energy, and reduce waste.
-Selecting these options means you’re supporting responsible tourism.
+When you choose places to stay and ways to get around, look for businesses and companies that care about the earth.
+Many hotels and tour companies work hard to conserve water, save energy, and reduce waste.
+Selecting these options means you support responsible tourism.

-Another important thing is to respect local wildlife and plant life.
-When you’re out exploring nature, keep a safe distance from animals and don’t disturb their habitats.
+Another important step is to respect local wildlife and plant life.
+When you explore nature, keep a safe distance from animals and don't disturb their habitats.
 Stick to marked trails to avoid trampling plants.
-Leave no trace behind, so that others can enjoy the natural settings.
+Leave no trace behind, so others can enjoy the natural settings.

-Flying can have a bad impact on the environment because planes emit carbon.
-When you book your flights, think about offsetting your carbon footprint.
+Flying can harm the environment because planes emit carbon.
+When you book flights, think about offsetting your carbon footprint.
 Some airlines let you donate money to projects that reduce carbon in the atmosphere.
-You could also donate to a carbon offset program independently.
+You could also donate to a carbon offset program on your own.

-You don’t have to give up comfort to be a tourist who protect the environment.
+You don't have to give up comfort to be a tourist who protects the environment.
 Plenty of hotels are both eco-friendly and comfortable.
 Search for hotels with certifications.
-You can read what other people have said about them online.
+You can read what other people say about them online.
 These hotels often have features like energy-efficient lighting, recycling programs, and locally sourced food.
-By selecting these places, you can enjoy your trip while also taking care of the earth.
+By selecting these places, you can enjoy your trip while taking care of the earth.

 7. Technology & Connectivity